-Table 39.
+Table 37.
 System Setup options-Boot Configuration menu

 Boot Configuration Boot Sequence Boot Sequence Displays the boot sequence.
 Enable PXE Boot Priority When enabled, any new PXE boot option that is detected by the computer is added to the top of the Boot Sequence.
 By default, the Enable PXE Boot Priority option is disabled.
-Secure Digital (SD) Card Boot Enables or disables read-only boot from Secure Digital (SD) card.
-By default, the Secure Digital (SD) Card Boot option is disabled.
 Secure Boot Enable Secure Boot Enables the computer to boot using only validated boot software.
 By default, this Enable Secure Boot option is disabled.
 For additional security, Dell Technologies recommends keeping the Secure Boot option enabled to ensure that the UEFI firmware validates the operating system during the boot process.
 NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
 NOTE: To enable Secure Boot, the computer must be in UEFI boot mode and the Enable Legacy Option ROMs option must be turned off.
-Enable Microsoft UEFI CA When disabled, the UEFI CA is removed from the BIOS UEFI Secure Boot database ('db' variable).
+Enable Microsoft UEFI CA When disabled, the UEFI CA is removed from the BIOS UEFI Secure Boot database.
 CAUTION: If you disable Microsoft UEFI CA, the computer may not boot, computer graphics may not function, some devices may not function properly, and the computer could become unrecoverable.
-Microsoft HLK requirements for DeviceGuard require the UEFI 3 rd Party CA removal from the UEFI SecureBoot database (db).
-Setting this option to Allow Pre-Boot Modules Only, will allow the UEFI 3 rd party CA to be used to validate pre-boot option ROMs, but will not allow a bootloader signed with the UEFI 3 rd party CA to be loaded.

-Table 39.
-System Setup options-Boot Configuration menu (continued)

-Boot Configuration For additional security, Dell Technologies recommends setting the Microsoft UEFI CA option to Enabled to ensure the broadest compatibility with devices and operating systems.
+By default, the Enable Microsoft UEFI CA option is enabled.
+For additional security, Dell Technologies recommends keeping the Enable Microsoft UEFI CA option enabled to ensure the broadest compatibility with devices and operating systems.
 Secure Boot Mode Enables or disables the Secure Boot operation mode.
 By default, the Deployed Mode is selected.
 Deployed Mode should be selected for normal operation of Secure Boot.
 NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
 Expert Key Management Enable Custom Mode Enables or disables the keys in the PK, KEK, db, and dbx security key databases to be modified.
 By default, the Enable Custom Mode option is disabled.

+Table 37.
+System Setup options-Boot Configuration menu (continued)

-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+Boot Configuration NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
 Custom Mode Key Management Selects the custom values for expert key management.
 By default, the PK option is selected.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.

-Table 40.
+Table 38.
 System Setup options-Integrated Devices menu